rohansaha13/Event-Detection-in-a-Power-Microgrid-using-Deep-Learning/README.md

 Contents of this Drive :

 [1].
-Exploratory Project PDF - [Event Detection in a Power Microgrid using Deep Learning-EE272 Exploratory Project-RishavRohanSouvik.pdf](https://drive.google.com/file/d/1IXftfSVIdYrEPWaLrF8Y_U6P-kM1PCSN/view?usp=sharing) <br />
+Project Report PDF - [Event Detection in a Power Microgrid using Deep Learning-EE272 Exploratory Project-RishavRohanSouvik.pdf](https://drive.google.com/file/d/1IXftfSVIdYrEPWaLrF8Y_U6P-kM1PCSN/view?usp=sharing) <br />
 This PDF contains all of our Ideas, Approaches, Reasoning & Models.
 We’ve explained our Entire Project, Models & Codes in detail and this PDF was pitched in front of a Panel of 3 Professors from the Department of Electrical Engineering, IIT(BHU), Varanasi, for Evaluation.